Exploring the Wonders of Hegra and Al Ula

 Morning Roamings

-The next adventure was to take a shower (when it is 6 degrees outside), but where there is a will there is a way, so that was interesting.
-Then I went out to take some photos of the surroundings… hoped to see the sunrise, but turns out you have to climb up the rocks next to reception to see it.
+The next adventure was to take a shower (when it is 6 degrees outside), but where there is a will there is a way.
+Afterwards I ventured out to take some photos of the surroundings.
+Hoped to see the sunrise, but turns out you have to climb up the rocks next to reception to see it.

-After having input the foul madames and some other tasty things in my stomach, we boarded the bus (called the Shariah bus, may God protect your journey) to see the ancient tombs of the previous inhabitants of these areas.
+After munching on foul madames and some other tasty things, we boarded the bus (called the Shariah bus, may God protect your journey) to see the ancient tombs of the previous inhabitants of these areas.

 Some things that happened to be seen outside the bus window: